A Review of Generalized Zero-Shot Learning Methods: Discussions and Conclusions

+{\textbf{\textit{Inductive setting vs. Transductive setting}}: As stated earlier, GZSL methods under the transductive setting know the distribution of the unseen classes, as they have access to the unlabeled samples of the unseen classes.
+Therefore, they can solve the bias and shift problems.
+This results in a balanced $Acc_s$ and $Acc_u$ performance with a high $H$ score as compared with those from GZSL methods under the inductive and semantic transductive settings (Table~\ref{Table:trans} \textit{vs.} Tables~\ref{Table:embeding} and~\ref{Table:gen}). }

-Generative-based methods are more effective in solving the bias problem, owing to synthesizing visual features for the unseen classes.
-Moreover, the availability of visual samples for the unseen classes allows the models to perform recognition of both seen and unseen classes in a single process.
-Nonetheless, they generate visual features through learning a model class conditioned on the seen classes.
+Generative-based methods are more effective in solving the bias problem, owing to synthesizing visual features for the unseen classes. {This leads to a slightly balanced $Acc_s$ and $Acc_u$ performance, and consequently higher harmonic mean ($H$), as compared with those from embedding based methods (see Tables~\ref{Table:embeding} and \ref{Table:gen}).
+However, the generative based methods are susceptible to the bias problem. } While, the availability of visual samples for the unseen classes allows the models to perform recognition of both seen and unseen classes in a single process, they generate visual features through learning a model class conditioned on the seen classes.
 They do not learn a generic model for generalization toward both seen and unseen class generations~\cite{verma2020meta}.
 They are complex in structure and difficult to train (owing to instability).
 Their performance is restricted either by obtaining the distribution of visual features using semantic representations or using the Euclidean distance as the constraint to retain the information between the generated visual features and real semantic representations.
 In addition, the unconstrained generation of data samples for the unseen classes may produce samples far from their actual distribution.
-These methods have access to the semantic representations (under semantic transductive setting) and unlabeled unseen data (under transductive setting), in which violate the GZSL setting.
+These methods have access to the semantic representations (under semantic transductive setting) and unlabeled unseen data (under transductive setting), which violate the GZSL setting.

-Table~\ref{Table:com} summarizes the GZSL settings and their problems.
-The main properties of each method are also highlighted in Table~\ref{Table:com}.
-As can be seen, the inductive setting is the most challenging task, while transductive semantic and transductive settings are less complex.